Axioupoli: Location

 The town is located 547 km north-northwest of Athens the capital of Greece; 62 km northwest from the regional capital Thessaloniki; 33.9 km west from the regional unit capital Kilkis, 3.5 km west from the small town of Polykastro.
 It is west of the Axios River.

 Sightseeing

 To reach Axioupoli it is most possible to cross Axios River, which is mentioned on Homer's Iliad as Peones, who used to live in the area, fought in the Troy war.
 The Natural History Museum is one of the best in Greece, the Library, Mega Rema, the Statue of Liberty in the main square and the Metalio Lake, the big plane tree, which according to legend has been there since the era of Alexander the Great.
-Last but not least, it is worth visiting the Blue Lake on mountain Paiko.
+Lastly there is the Blue Lake on mountain Paiko.
 It is situated between village Koupa and village of Skra, which is internationally famous for the Battle of Skra-di-Legen that took place there during the first World War, on 17 May 1917.